Net income: Definition

 manufacturing, & design and development costs are included.
 Net income can also be calculated by adding a company's operating income to non-operating income and then subtracting off taxes.

 The net profit margin percentage is a related ratio.
 This figure is calculated by dividing net profit by revenue or turnover, and it represents profitability, as a percentage.

+Net income is an important indicator for investors, as it helps assess a company's profitability and determine whether investing in the company is justified.

+Net income is used in calculating earnings per share (EPS), which measures the portion of a company's profit attributable to each share of common stock.
+However, net income is an accrual-based measure and may include non-cash items and one-time gains or losses.
+Consequently, it is commonly evaluated together with cash flow and other financial indicators.

 An equation for net income

 Net profit: To calculate net profit for a venture (such as a company, division, or project), subtract all costs, including a fair share of total corporate overheads, from the gross revenues or turnover.